 In 2009, I never imagined that starting a personal finance blog would allow me to break free from Corporate America.
 Yet three years later, I was free forever!
 The freedom to travel anywhere in the world and still make money online is amazing.
 Just 25 years ago, practically nobody was online.
 Working a day job was the only way to make enough to one day retire and be free.
 Now, anybody with initiative can start a website.

 What used to cost a bunch of money and time to create a site, now costs almost nothing.
 The things you do today could change your life tomorrow.
 All you’ve got to do is try!
-Sign up here today.
+Here’s my step-by-step guide on how to create your own website in under 30 minutes.
 Ignore the add-ons that cost extra money and just get going.

 FinancialSamurai.com was started in 2009 and is one of the most trusted personal finance sites today with over 1 million pageviews a month.
 Financial Samurai has been featured in top publications such as the LA Times, The Chicago Tribune, Bloomberg and The Wall Street Journal.